'Absolute tragedy': Homicide investigation launched after toddler's death

 "A scene examination has been conducted at an address in Auckland City and a post mortem will be carried out."

-Police have a team of 20 investigators working on this investigation.
+Police have a team of 20 investigators working on the case.

 "The death of any child is an absolute tragedy and we are working hard to establish what has caused the child's injuries," Baber said.